What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The next step is to connect your Abra wallet to a bank account, credit card, or debit card.

 Note that when you buy cryptocurrencies using a bank account, it will take 4 to 5 days to process.
-But when you buy cryptocurrencies using a credit card or debit card, you can buy Bitcoin instantly.
+But when you buy cryptocurrencies using a credit card or debit card, you can buy instantly.

 Cryptocurrency prices continue to rise and fall dramatically.
 Due to wild price fluctuations, the cryptocurrency market is volatile and subject to price swings.